Trucking in the 21st Century

 The short time it takes to graduate and opportunities for online training are both possible selling points when it comes to recruiting new drivers.
 Almost all forms of higher education cost more out of pocket than a trucking school, making them a great option for everyone.
 The online classes available were a huge advancement in trucking and even allow people who are working full time to still get started on a new career quickly.

-The opportunities for women in trucking are also taking off in 2020, with more women than ever joining the field.
+The opportunities for women in trucking are also taking off in 2021, with more women than ever joining the field as the number of women truck drivers increased from 6% in 2018 to 10% in 2021.
 Women have shown that they belong in the industry, with many carriers even preferring women and their 50% less chance of getting in an accident their first year.
 They enjoy all the same great benefits of trucking such as consistent pay, the opportunity for advancement, and freedom of the open road!

 Moving Towards a Brighter Future